thewtex/thesis/high_freq_plaque/high_freq_plaque.rst

 has low backscatter coefficients and is homogeneous with the exception of a few small pockets.

-In contrast to Subject 154, a large acoustic shadow marks the B-Mode in Figure 9.11.
+In contrast to Subject 154, a large acoustic shadow marks the B-Mode in Fig. 9.14.
 Very little strain is seen in the calcified region.
 However, other regions of the plaque do not exhibit the same shadowing, and some have very high strains.
 The gross pathology in |pat158|\ a) and b) give a complex presentation with at least one region of hemorrhage/necrosis clearly visible in |pat158|\ b).
 The ultrasound also shows a complex presentation with IBSC values consistent with calcific regions at the bifurcation and along one side of the ICA segment.
-It is possible that the focal, calcific region may explain the shadowing in Figure 9.11 while the hemorrhagic regions could be the source of high strains.
+It is possible that the focal, calcific region may explain the shadowing in Fig. 9.14 while the hemorrhagic regions could be the source of high strains.
 The noise present in the ultrasound images of Subject 158 is explained by known malfunction of the transducer at that time.